bitwarden/helm-charts/README.md

     - Run `kubectl create namespace bitwarden`.

 ### Run Helm Install
-1. Run `helm install bitwarden-rel bitwarden-chart -n bitwarden -f config.yaml`.
+1. Run `helm install bitwarden bitwarden -n bitwarden -f config.yaml`.
-    - This installs a release named `bitwarden-rel`, in the namespace `bitwarden`, using values from `config.yaml`.
+    - This installs a release named `bitwarden`, in the namespace `bitwarden`, using values from `config.yaml`.
     - This may take over a minute to fully come up (some of the services might register as failed in the meantime)
+    - You can see help information for the `helm install` command by running `helm install --help`.